NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/algoprudence/how-we-work.md

 {{< container_close >}}

-{{< container_open id="internal-policy" title="Internal policy document – Convening a normative advice commission" icon="fas fa-file" >}}
+{{< container_open id="guidelines" title="Guidelines for convening a normative advice commission" icon="fas fa-file" >}}

 Over the years, we have developed our own deliberative audit methodology.
 Algorithm Audit's guidelines for convening a normative advice commission can be consulted in the below document.
 [Get in touch](/about/contact/) to share feedback about these guidelines.

 {{< pdf_frame articleUrl1="https://drive.google.com/file/d/1eHKVFu7YApSdbGmOX1aKLOuH7UIkm41a/preview" >}}